 The River Tyne is home to a wide selection of wildlife.
 A new web based guide to the ‘Wildlife along the Tyne’ is currently in development.
-This will be available next year from ‘www.tynewildife.org‘.
+This will be available very soon from www.tynewildife.org

 Over two dozen locations will be featured.
 This will include North Shields Fish Quay; a popular fishing port, which dates back to the 13th Century.
 The Fish Quay sits close to the mouth of the Tyne and formed part of the original settlement of North Shields.

 To the west historic towns such as Corbridge and Hexham’s Tyne Country Park will also be included.
 The delights of popular riverside parks at Walker and Newburn will be showcased and the habitats along the Newcastle and Gateshead Quayside’s will be headlined.

 “Do you have a favourite site ‘Along the River Tyne’ that you feel